wp-plugins/bepro-listings-business-directory/readme.txt

 [alpha_list]

 Remember, you can also still use all of the other shortcodes included with BePro Listings.
 Ultimately, this plugin provides the layout you need and BePro Listings provides all of the other functionality.

+= Directory Solutions =

+This addon demonstrates our ability to facilitate any listing design and search feature for your directory.
+No other directory plugin offers this type of flexibility.
+No matter what type of information you are listing in your Directory, BePro Listings can supply a directory addon which specifically lists exactly the content you need to showcase and facilitate searching of that directory content.

 == Installation ==